Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Introduction

 \subsubsection{Game-Theoretic Task Assignment}

-Several recent works propose MARL-based approaches for multi-robot task assignment (MRTA) in dynamic, stochastic environments in cooperative \cite{gui2024collaborative, yu2021optimizing}, \cite{shen2023dynamic}, and competitive settings \cite{Fernando2023GraphAM} for manufacturing, transportation and emergency-rescue applications.
-Market auctions have also been studied as MRTA at the presence of self-interested robotic agents where individuals can propose task bundles they would like to execute by minimizing an individual cost \cite{choi2009consensus}.
+Several recent works propose MARL-based approaches for multi-robot task assignment (MRTA) in dynamic, stochastic environments in cooperative~\cite{gui2024collaborative,yu2021optimizing,shen2023dynamic}, and competitive settings~\cite{Fernando2023GraphAM} for manufacturing, transportation and emergency-rescue applications.
+Market auctions have also been studied as MRTA at the presence of self-interested robotic agents where individuals can propose task bundles they would like to execute by minimizing an individual cost~\cite{choi2009consensus}.
 Oftentimes the auction-based methods require a central arbitrator who evaluates the robots' proposals.
 This requires iterating through a number of task bundles that is exponential in the number of nodes in the graph --requiring extensive computation, while overlooking the stochastic environmental transitions.

-Finally, we draw parallels to resource-selection games (RSG) in operations research \cite{gkatzelis2016optimal}.
-We highlight that the SPCGs differ from RSGs in two crucial ways: firstly, the action space of an agent in SPCGs is constrained by the graph structure, and secondly, SPCGs are an extensive-form game as opposed to the RSG's normal-form nature.
+Finally, we draw parallels to resource-selection games (RSG) in operations research~\cite{gkatzelis2016optimal}.
+We highlight that the SPCOGs differ from RSGs in two crucial ways: firstly, the action space of an agent in SPCOGs is constrained by the graph structure, and secondly, SPCOGs are an extensive-form game as opposed to the RSG's normal-form nature.